-This same analysis should apply to Section 4, which creates a presumption that unconscionable terms in standard form contracts are not severable from the remainder of the agreement.
+This same analysis should apply to Section 4, which creates a presumption that unconscionable terms in standard form contracts are not severable from the remainder of the contract.
 The United States Supreme Court recently granted certiorari in MHN Gov't Services Inc. v.
-Zaborowski to consider whether California has an arbitration-specific severability doctrine, and, if so, whether that doctrine is preempted by the FAA.123 At this point, however, it is black-letter law that, like unconscionability, severability doctrine is a generallyapplicable state law doctrine.
-It requires courts to examine whether there was a "meeting of the minds" on a cohesive agreement that does not include the unenforceable term.124 Based
+Zaborowski to consider whether California has an arbitration-specific severability doctrine, and, if so, whether that doctrine is preempted by the FAA.
+118 At this point, however, it is black-letter law that, like unconscionability, severability doctrine is a generallyapplicable state law doctrine.
+It requires courts to examine whether there was a "meeting of the minds" on a cohesive agreement that does not include the unenforceable term.
+119 Based on the legislative findings expressed in Section 1, this Title appropriately extends the doctrine to protect against the perverse incentives that severing unconscionable terms sometimes creates for drafters.
+Section 1 also explains that this presumption is consistent with general rules regarding severability because there usually will not have been a genuine meeting of the minds over a dispute-resolution term in a form contract, let alone a term with unconscionable language excised.
+This Section further insulates itself from preemption both by applying to all form contracts and by creating only a presumption of non-severability and allowing courts to make the final determination based on all of the evidence and the state's "general rules" regarding severability.